Nixon (company): Nixon Jibfest

+Best Time Award

+At various surf, skateboarding and snowboarding competitions where Nixon sponsorship is present, Nixon is known for giving out what is called the "Best Time Award".
+This award is given to the competitor who displays the most enthusiasm, personality and crowd engagement.
+Technical scores don't matter to be the winner of the Nixon Best Time Award.

+Winners of this special Nixon award receive a custom-engraved and gold-toned Nixon watch as a wearable trophy.
+The Best Time Award has been given out at a variety of high profile events including the Rockstar Energy Open and Tampa Pro.
+Past winners include Greyson Fletcher, DIllon Henricksen and Wyatt Hammond.

+The Best Time Award evolved from an earlier Nixon tradition called "Winner Take All", originally developed by the Nixon team, journalist Pat Bridges and SLUSH Snowboarding Magazine for the inaugural World Quarters snowboarding event at Mammoth Mountain.

 Notable customers

 Throughout the years, many high profile people have been spotted wearing Nixon watches and hats.
 Actors such as Adam Scott, Ryan Reynolds, Milo Ventimiglia, Tom Hardy and Tom Holland have all been photographed wearing gear from the California brand, as has rapper Kendrick Lamar, singer Justin Bieber and musician Dave Grohl.

 Nixon watches have also been prominently featured in Film & TV, including: